James L. Goodwin State Forest

 Boating

 Pine Acres Pond is large (135 acres) and shallow, with stumps and logs protruding in many places.
 The lake is ideal for a challenging canoeing excursion.
-Bass, bluegill, and bullhead fishing is popular, and the boat launch is across from the Goodwin Conservation Center.
-Electric motors are permitted, but gasoline motors are prohibited.
+Bass, bluegill, and bullhead fishing are popular, and the boat launch is across from the Goodwin Conservation Center.

 Camping